 In Kenya, a unique project has been developed to look after homeless lions.
 Although enclosed?

-In Kenya, a unique project has been developed to look after homeless lions.
+Background: In Kenya, a unique project has been developed to look after homeless lions.
 Although enclosed by wires fences, the Kora camp offers a relatively unrestricted life in sharp contrast to the captivity found in traditional zoos, or an almost certain death in the wilds.

 SYNOPSIS: Kora camp, in northern Kenya, is found in an area officially designated as a national game reserve.